-Person n Responsible Actions Audit and Compliance Manager (or delegate) Assess completed Worker Registration Forms to determine the requirements of licensing and personal monitoring for each person and communicate the outcome to the radiation worker and licensed supervisor.
+Pe rson Responsible Actions 4.2 Audit and Compliance Manager (or delegate) Assess completed Worker Registration Forms to determine the requirements of licensing and personal monitoring for each person and communicate the outcome to the radiation worker and licensed supervisor.
 Ensure once a quarter Landauer participant list for the veterinary nurses and surgeons is obtained and records are updated and filed in the central records management system.
 Ensure once a year all dentistry students and staff details are updated and filed in the central records management system.
 Ensure completed Worker Registration Forms are filed in the central records management system.
 Maintain records of radiation workers, including isotope activities, exposure levels and incidents relating to radiation.
-University Radiation Safety Officer (URSO) □ Where requested, aid applicants to prepare for a licence exam.
-4.4 Radiation Worker □ Ensure that a Worker Registration Form is submitted to Human Resources before using radiation for the first time at the University or is you are a currently registered worker who is using new/changed radiation sources (excluding veterinarians, veterinary nurses, veterinary students, dental students and casual dental teaching staff who will be identified through other University systems).
-If advised by Human Resources that a licence is required: □ Ensure that radiation work (see definitions) is not commenced until the appropriate licence is obtained.
-Note that if you have an interstate licence you will need to inform HSW and the EPA (as South Australia has mutual recognition within Australia (refer to Appendix I).
-However if you have an overseas licence you will be required to reapply (and sit an exam) to obtain a South Australian licence from the EPA. □ Complete the relevant licence application (Application for a licence to use or handle a radioactive substance (section 23) or Application for a licence to use or handle a radioactive substance (section 23).
-Arrange a time with the EPA to sit the exam (within 4 months of the application being submitted to the EPA).
-Note that the University Radiation Safety Officer can also aid in preparing for the exam if required. □ Ensure that you and staff/students under your control, record your radiation licence on Staff Services online or provide a copy of the obtained licence to Human Resources (students). □ Comply with the conditions of the licence (refer to the second side of your EPA licence).
+4.3 University Radiation Safety Officer (URSO) Where requested, aid applicants to prepare for a licence exam.
+4.4 Radiation Worker Ensure that a Worker Registration Form is submitted to Human Resources before using radiation for the first time at the University or is you are a currently registered worker who is using new/changed radiation sources (excluding veterinarians, veterinary nurses, veterinary students, dental students and casual dental teaching staff who will be identified through other University systems).
+If a dvised by Human Resources that a licence is required: Ensure that radiation work (see definitions) is not commenced until the appropriate licence is obtained.
+Note that if you have an interstate licence you will need to inform HSW and the EPA (as South Australia has mutual recognition within Australia (refer to Appendix I ).
+However if you have an overseas licence you will be required to reapply (and sit an exam) to obtain a South Australian licence from the EPA.
+Complete the relevant licence application (Application for a licence to use or handle a radioactive substance (section 23) or Application for a licence to operate ionising radiation apparatus (section 24)) Arrange a time with the EPA to sit the exam (within 4 months of the application being submitted to the EPA).
+Note that the University Radiation Safety Officer can also aid in preparing for the exam if required.
+Ensure that you and staff/students under your control, record your radiation licence on Staff Services online or provide a copy of the obtained licence to Human Resources (students).
+Comply with the conditions of the licence (refer to the second side of ADELAIDE

-HSW Handbook Ionising Radiation Safety Management Effective Date: 22 September 2024 Version 5.0 Authorised by Chief Operating Officer (University Operations) Review Date: 22 September 2027 Page 5 of 46 Warning This process is uncontrolled when printed.
-The current version of this doc ument is available on th ne HSW Website.
+HSW Handbook Ionising Radiation Safety Management Effective Date: 23 September 2024 Version 5.0 Authorised by Chief Operating Officer (University Operations) Review Date: 23 September 2027 Page 5 of 46 Warning This process is uncontrolled when printed.
+The current version of this document is available on the HSW Website.